Loading NuWatt Energy...

 Who qualifies?
 Households at or below 80% of area median income (AMI).
 In the Fitchburg-Leominster area, this is approximately $65,000-$75,000 for a family of four.
 Your installer or the SMART program administrator can verify eligibility.

 Fitchburg is a gateway city in north-central Massachusetts with ~41,100 residents.
-A historic mill town transitioning to a college city (home to Fitchburg State University), it offers some of the most affordable solar in the state combined with enhanced SMART incentives for qualifying households.
+A historic mill town transitioning to a college city (home to Fitchburg State University), it pairs some of the lowest installation costs in the state with the highest electric rate in Massachusetts — a combination that drives fast solar payback — plus enhanced SMART incentives for qualifying households.

 Population